torch/argcheck/README.md

 argcheck
 ========

-A powerful function argument checker and function overloading library for your Lua.
+A powerful function argument checker and function overloading system for Lua or LuaJIT.

 Argcheck generates specific code for checking arguments of a function.
-This allows complex argument checking (possibly with optional values), with almost no overhead (with [LuaJIT](http://luajit.org)).
+This allows complex argument checking (possibly with optional values), with little overhead (with [LuaJIT](http://luajit.org)).
 Argcheck computes a tree of all possible variants of arguments, allowing efficient overloading and default argument management.